-Eating a bedtime snack can help promote better sleep, but it's important to choose the right foods.
-Ideally, your snack should be small and easy to digest, as a heavy meal can interfere with sleep.
+While we don't recommend eating a bedtime snack, your daily eating routine might slip up.
+If you need to, ideally, your snack should be small and easy to digest, as heavy meals can interfere with sleep.
 Focus on consuming foods that increase melatonin and serotonin, calm the body, and prepare you for sleep.

-Although there are no foods that are considered the “magic trick” to getting a restful night's sleep, there are nutrients in a variety of foods that can be supportive of quality rest overall.
-Nutrients such as magnesium, calcium, tryptophan, and Vitamin D can be helpful in numerous ways, working to reduce internal stress levels and enhance sleep quality as well.
+Although no foods are considered the “magic trick” to getting a restful night's sleep, there are nutrients in a variety of foods that can support quality rest overall.
+Nutrients such as magnesium, calcium, tryptophan, and Vitamin D can be helpful in numerous ways, reducing internal stress levels and enhancing sleep quality.

 Here are some foods that can help your sleep better:

 Overall, eating a balanced diet that includes these types of foods may help improve sleep quality and promote overall health.
 It's also important to note that while certain foods may have sleep-promoting properties, they should be consumed as part of a balanced diet and not relied upon as the sole solution for sleep problems.